 Bachelor of Arts

 You can take a major in Economics as one of your two BA majors (a double major).
-Complementary BA majors with Economics could be Politics and International Relations or Sociology.
+Complementary BA majors with Economics could be Politics and International Relations, Statistics or Sociology.
 You could also choose your second major from a subject such as History or English if you wanted to add another dimension to your studies.

 You will need to pass at least 120 points (eight courses) towards each of your majors, including at least 45 points (three courses) at Stage III.